danielphilipjohnson/Mistfall/docs/src/content/docs/tutorials/full-guide.md

+---
+description: "This end-to-end guide walks through every feature exposed to users: schema DSL, runtime CRUD, predicates, transactions, pagination, adapters, and Astro integration.
+By the end you will have a working Todo dashboard plus pointers for expanding into ecommerce-style flows."
+title: "Full Tutorial: Build a Browser-Native Todo Dashboard with the IndexedDB DSL"
+---

 # Full Tutorial: Build a Browser-Native Todo Dashboard with the IndexedDB DSL

 This end-to-end guide walks through every feature exposed to users: schema DSL, runtime CRUD, predicates, transactions, pagination, adapters, and Astro integration.
 By the end you will have a working Todo dashboard plus pointers for expanding into ecommerce-style flows.